grmgm/mingge612/README.md

 # My Portfolio

-This is my resume and portfolio, and I am looking for a Intern/Coop job.
+This is my [resume](https://github.com/mingge612/mingge612/blob/main/Resume-Mingming%20Ge-data.pdf) and portfolio, and I am looking for a Intern/Coop job.

-As a penultimate year student, I am studying aerospace engineering at Virginia Tech and will graduate in May 2022.
+As a penultimate year student, I am researching in data science and mechnical engineering at Virginia Tech and will graduate in May 2022.

 I am currently on an F-1 visa with a valid OPT.
 Willing and able to work remotely or relocate.